Five Simple Self-Publishing Tips And Tricks For New Authors

 Go to ‘File’ and then down to ‘Properties’ and make sure your author name is correct.

-Depending on how your version of Word is registered, it may show a different author name.
+Depending on how you registered your version of Word, it may show a different author name.

-They are not difficult to add, and the small amount of time it takes to add them is rewarded by the number of people who click on them and then become connected to you as an author.
+The small amount of time it takes to add them will be rewarded by the number of people who click on them and then become connected to you as an author.

-Because social media is so important in book promotion now, encouraging your blog visitors to connect with you and share your content is a must.
+Social media is an important part of book promotion, and encouraging your blog visitors to connect with you and share your content can only help you.

 5. Use book buy links

-On a similar theme, if there are no book buy links on an author’s website or blog, what are visitors supposed to do?
+On a similar theme, what are visitors supposed to do if there are no book buy links on an author’s website or blog?

-Go on a time-consuming Google hunt?
+Go on a time-consuming Google or Amazon hunt?
 They won’t.

-Always, and I repeat, always have direct, one-click book buy links to Amazon, Apple and B&N or wherever else your books are available for sale.
+Always, and I repeat, always have direct, one-click book buy links to Amazon, Apple, and B&N or wherever your books are available for sale.